nightsel/Coding-projects/readme.md

 https://poe.ninja/api/data/itemoverview?league=Mercenaries&type=Scarab and
 complies them into a csv.
 And finally, combine_scarab_csvs.py combines every scarab's name, weight and value to a single csv.
-This allows calculation of the average scarab which is done in scarabcalcs.py.
+This allows calculation of the average scarab value which is done in scarabcalcs.py.
 This is a useful tool in the economy, because a lot of scarabs are useless and 3 of a bad scarab can be exchanged for a random scarab.
 If the 3 bad scarabs are less valuable than the average, then this trade is worth it.

+Secondly about the script calcsanc.py, which is related to sanctum.
+There is a game mode called sanctum where you start a game with items that modify the game mode.
+These items improve the rewards that you get from finishing the game.
+So it's important to know what items give the most benefit.
+In this script I simulate what happens with different types of items.

-teardropcalc.py calculates how many "Tainted Divine Teardrops" are required to reach the best outcome on average.
+And lastly, teardropcalc.py calculates how many "Tainted Divine Teardrops" are required to reach the best outcome on average.
 There isn't much math involved here, it's just a simple simulation and assumes getting lucky and unlucky are both 50%.

 tanglecalc.py is for Path of Exile 2 where it's possible to use an item